ACMC

 Hometown: Chicago, IL

-Medical School: Chicago Medical School
+Medical School: Ross University School of Medicine

 Picture

-Undergraduate School: McMaster University
+Undergraduate School: University of Wisconsin-Madison

-Medical School: Chicago Medical School
+Medical School: Chicago Medical School at Rosalind Franklin University of Medicine and Science

 Picture

-Undergraduate School: University of Chicago
+Undergraduate School: Creighton, University

 Picture